Deer Lodge, Montana: 2000 census

-Government and infrastructure
+Government

 The United States Postal Service operates the Deer Lodge Post Office.

 The Montana Department of Corrections operates the current Montana State Prison facility in a nearby unincorporated area in Powell County, near Deer Lodge.

-Deer Lodge-City-County Airport is a public use airport located 2 miles west of town.

 Education

+Deer Lodge School District has two components: Deer Lodge Elementary School District and Powell County High School District.
+All of Deer Lodge is in the Deer Lodge Elementary School District and the Powell County High School District.

 Deer Lodge Schools educates students from kindergarten through 12th grade.
+In 2022, the Deer Lodge Elementary District, which includes students from K-8th grades, had 400 students.
 High school education in Powell County is served by Powell County High School located in Deer Lodge.
-In recent years the school has had an enrollment of about 300 students.
+In 2022, the high school had 175 students enrolled.
 The school currently competes athletically in the 6B conference with Superior, Missoula Loyola, Valley Christian, Darby and Florence.
 Although being in existence since 1903 the school won its first athletic team state championship in golf in 2005.
 The team name is the Wardens.

 The William K. Kohrs Memorial Library, built in Deer Lodge in 1902, is "the only dedicated public library in Powell County."
 The Kohrs library is modeled after the Carnegie Libraries.
 "It was built "for $30,000 by pioneer cattle baron Conrad Kohrs and his wife Augusta as a memorial to their son."
 As of December 2012, the library was struggling financially, and was operating without a library director.

+Infrastructure

+Deer Lodge-City-County Airport is a public use airport located 2 miles west of town.
+The nearest commercial airport is Bert Mooney Airport in Butte.

+Deer Lodge Medical Center is a critical access hospital located in town.